-A schema called Common Infrastructure Services is also automatically created.
-It is grayed out (you can't select it or deselect it).
+The schema Common Infrastructure Services is also automatically created; this schema is grayed out; you cannot select or deselect it.
 This schema enables you to retrieve information from RCU during domain configuration.
-For more information, see About the Service Table Schema in Creating Schemas with the Repository Creation Utility.
+For more information, see Understanding the Service Table Schema in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility.